-Establishes performance goal of updating standards within 30 days of the effective of any new legislation.
-Executive - retains.
-House - deletes this requirement, and instead requires annual data on the number of licensed police officers, by type of agency, as well as the number of new licenses issued and the number of licenses revoked; also requires MCOLES to submit semi-annually on distributions from the Justice Training Fund.
+Requires MCOLES to provide standards for law enforcement officers and develop training curriculum for regional training academies; establishes performance goal of updating standards within 30 days of the effective of any new legislation.
+Executive and Senate - retain.
+House - Lists the specific authority under which MCOLES operates; deletes the standards update requirement; requires annual data on the number of licensed police officers, by type of agency, as well as the number of new licenses issued and the number of licenses revoked; also requires MCOLES to submit semi-annually on distributions from the Justice Training Fund.
+Conference - lists the specific authority under which MCOLES operates, and include language describing the role and purpose of MCOLES; retains the standards update requirement; requires annual data on the number of licensed police officers, by type of agency, as well as the number of new licenses issued and the number of licenses revoked; also requires MCOLES to submit semi-annually on distributions from the Justice Training Fund.